My Ultimate List of Fungal Acne Safe Skincare Products

 Bioderma micellar water

 That’s why, in my opinion, a good micellar water is always the safest option for a first cleanse.
-Granted it doesn’t feel as luxurious as an oil or balm, but at least you can be sure your skin won’t be breaking out the next morning.
+The Bioderma micellar water is my personal go-to, but Garnier has a more affordable option too.
+Granted these don’t feel as luxurious as an oil or balm, but at least you can be sure your skin won’t be breaking out the next morning.

 Best Second Cleanse: Beplain Mung Bean pH-Balanced Cleansing Foam